Halal Hunting

 After The Shot

-All effort should be made to recover and utilise as much of the animal as possible – out of respect for the life taken (given) for the hunters use.
+All efforts should be made to recover and utilise as much of the animal as possible – out of respect for the life taken (given) for the hunter’s use.

 In Summary